velo234city/Traffic_light_C/README.md

 - Modular code ready for embedded system adaptation

 ## How to Run

-1)Open the "traffic_light.c" file in your preferred C compiler(e.g GCC,Code::Blocks,Visual Studio)
+1)Open the "traffic_light.c" file in your preferred C compiler(e.g GCC,Code::Blocks,Visual Studio).
 2)Compile and run the program.
-3)Observe the traffic light sequence in the console
+3)Observe the traffic light sequence in the console.

 ## Future Work